Leo Carlsson: Playing career

 Carlsson originally played at the youth level with hometown team Färjestad BK before moving to fellow tenured Swedish Hockey League (SHL) team, Örebro HK, for the 2020–21 season.
 During the 2021–22 season, Carlsson made his professional debut in the SHL as a 17-year-old, posting three goals and six assists in 35 regular-season games.

-In his year of NHL draft eligibility, Carlsson increased his stock in playing exclusively with the senior team in the SHL showing an offensive acumen in securing a scoring line role among Örebro HK for the 2022–23 season.
+In his year of NHL entry draft eligibility, Carlsson increased his stock in playing exclusively with the senior team in the SHL showing an offensive acumen in securing a scoring line role among Örebro HK for the 2022–23 season.
 Bob McKenzie referred to Carlsson as a "blue-chip" prospect in the 2023 NHL entry draft.

 On 28 June 2023, Carlsson was drafted second overall by the Anaheim Ducks in the 2023 draft.
 He signed a three-year, entry-level contract with the Ducks on 12 July.
 On 10 October, Carlsson was named to the Ducks' opening night roster for the 2023–24 season after attending the team's training camp.
 However, he suffered an injury during practice on 6 October, and was unable to play in the Ducks' first two games of the season.
 Carlsson made his NHL debut on 19 October, scoring a goal in the Ducks' 3–2 loss against the Dallas Stars.
 On 10 November, in a 6–3 loss to the Philadelphia Flyers, Carlsson became the youngest player in Ducks franchise history to record a hat-trick, at 18 years and 319 days old.
 During a game against the Boston Bruins on 22 February 2025, Carlsson tallied his 49th career point to tie Hampus Lindholm for the fourth-most points by a Ducks player before age 21.

+Entering the 2026 off-season as a restricted free agent, the Philadelphia Flyers submitted an offer sheet to Carlsson, offering a five-year, $90 million contract on 3 July 2026, making Carlsson the highest-paid player in the NHL with an annual value of $18 million.
+On 9 July, Anaheim matched the offer sheet.

 International play

-Carlsson represented Sweden junior team in the 2023 World Junior Championships.
-In May 2023, it was announced that Carlsson would play for Sweden senior team in the 2023 IIHF World Championship.
+Carlsson represented Sweden junior team at the 2023 World Junior Championships.
+In May 2023, it was announced that Carlsson would play for Sweden senior team in the 2023 World Championship.
+Carlsson was selected to play for the 2026 Swedish Olympic team, and was expected to play as their first line centre, but a Morel-Lavallée lesion (separation of skin and fat from fascia tissue) on his left thigh caused him to miss the tournament.